Leadership

 Maud Beelman

-Journalism professor and founding executive editor of the Howard Center for Investigative Journalism at Arizona State University’s Walter Cronkite School; previously war correspondent and U.S. investigations editor for The Associated Press; deputy managing editor for investigations and enterprise at The Dallas Morning News; and founding director of the International Consortium of Investigative Journalists.
+Journalism professor and founding executive editor of the Howard Center for Investigative Journalism at Arizona State University’s Walter Cronkite School; previously award-winning war correspondent and U.S. investigations editor for The Associated Press; deputy managing editor for investigations and enterprise at The Dallas Morning News; and founding director of the International Consortium of Investigative Journalists.

 Tom Bettag